ArthurMialon/StarterApiNodejs/README.md

-Create your own ReST APi with Nodejs and MongoDB.
+Create your own ReST API with Nodejs and MongoDB with realtime socket.

-XX-API give you an architecture and others system to create quicly your api.
+XX-API give you an architecture to create quickly your api.

 Simple or complex XX-API is a really good way to do it.

+REST : Authentication : Real-Time : Controller - Models

 #How to use
  1. Clone the repo